JakeWaffle/KinectController/README.md

 The project still needs this part worked out a bit better, but I've been using Intellij for now (Gradle will be the goto later.)

 1. Load up the project in Intellij.
 2. Make sure there is an Artifact in the Project Settings of the KinectController.
-If there isn't, then create a JAR artifact from the KinectController'should modules.
+If there isn't, then create a JAR artifact from the KinectController's modules.
 Then make sure the project's jar is being built on make (there's a checkbox for it) and change the output directory to KinectController/lib.
 3. Get Gradle to refresh its dependencies (one way to do this is to go to View->Tool Windows->Gradle, then press the refresh icon in the Gradle window.)
 4. Get Intellij to make the project.
 There's a button for it at the top right of Intellij -- the icon has a downward arrow along with some 0's and 1's.